lejard-h/chopper/faq.md

 ```

 The actual implementation of the algorithm above may vary based on how the backend API - more precisely the login and session handling - of your app looks like.
+Breaking out of the authentication flow/inteceptor can be achieved in multiple ways.
+For example by throwing an exception or by using a service handles navigation.
+See [interceptor](interceptors.md) for more info.

 ### Authorized HTTP requests using the special Authenticator interceptor